Persuasion with Non-Linear Preferences: Duality

 \begin{lemma} Let Assumptions \ref{a:smooth}--\ref{a:int} hold. \begin{enumerate} \item There exists $\pi \in \Delta (A \times \Theta)$ that solves (P). \item There exists $p \in C(\Theta)$ that solves (D). \item The values of (P) and (D) are the same: for any solutions $\pi$ of (P) and $p$ of (D), we have

 \end{enumerate} \end{lemma}

 Lemma \ref{l:dual} is similar to Lemmas 1 and 2 of \citet{Kolotilin2017}.
 We provide a more detailed alternative proof that applies under slightly weaker assumptions.\footnote{The proof in \citet{Kolotilin2017} uses the Banach-Alaoglu theorem, as in linear programming references such as \citet{anderson1987}.
 Our proof uses the Arzela-Ascoli theorem, as in optimal transport references such as \citet{villani} and \citet{santambrogio}.
-Our proof also remains valid when $\Theta$ is an arbitrary compact metric space.
-A key step in the proof (Lemma \ref{l:D=D'})---which was left somewhat implicit in \citeauthor{Kolotilin2017}---is showing that $q$ may be assumed bounded in (D).}
+A key step in the proof (Lemma \ref{l:D=D'})---which was left somewhat implicit in \citeauthor{Kolotilin2017}---is showing that $q$ may be assumed bounded in (D).
+Our proof also remains valid when $\Theta$ is an arbitrary compact metric space. \citet{DK} prove a related duality result which allows the receiver's action to be multi-dimensional but requires Lipschitz continuity of the sender's indirect utility.}